Please refer to this page for all platform and service updates from City Index.

 Read the following important information

-Due to recent high volatility, there is a heightened risk of gapping at market open.
+Due to recent market volatility, there remains a risk of gapping at market open.
 Ensure your account is adequately funded to maintain your open positions.

 Additionally, during this time some markets may become either ‘limit down’ or ‘limit up’, restricting your ability to trade them.
 For further information on the impacts of this see below.